midhunkalarikkal/FullDomain/Notes/DSA3.md

 ## `Graph` ##
 ==============
-A graph is a data structure consisting of a set of vertices (or nodes) and a set of edges that connect pairs of vertices.
+A graph is a data structure consisting of a set of vertices and a set of edges that connect pairs of vertices.
 Graphs can be used to model a wide range of problems, such as social networks, transportation systems, and dependency structures.

 Trees are a specific type of GRAPH dasastructure

 `Vertex and Edge`
 --------------------
-Vertex (Node): A vertex is a fundamental unit of a graph, representing a point where edges meet.
+Vertex: A vertex is a fundamental unit of a graph, representing a point where edges meet.

 Edge: An edge is a connection between two vertices.
 It can be directed or undirected, weighted or unweighted, depending on the type of graph.